Gangal2002/CodeSoft-Python/todo-list/README.md

-# 📝 To-do List GUI Application
+# 📝 To-Do List GUI Application

 A simple and interactive **To-Do List App** built using **Python (Tkinter)** as part of my internship task at CodeSoft.
 It allows users to **add, edit, mark as done, delete, and track tasks** in a clean and user-friendly interface.